cc-d/ieddit/README.md

 * Fully Transparent Mod/Admin Action Logs

 Transparency is essential in trusting those who weld the power to control discussion.
 While censorship is often necessary, a lack of accountability and/or transparency is never acceptable.
+An example modlog can be found here [https://ieddit.com/i/ieddit/actions/](https://ieddit.com/i/ieddit/actions/)

 * Anonymous Posting Option

 The worth of an idea should not solely be judged solely on how popular somebody is, or how well they conform to dogma.
+Users have the option of posting anonymously with every post/comment, or toggling anonymous by default.

+* (optional) Client-side PGP messaging between users.

+Thanks to openpgp.js, users have the option of using the built-in pgp messaging system to send messages which, in theory, ensures that any communications will be inaccessible to even those with access to the database.
+Both public and private keys are stored on the server, but the private key is stored in an incomplete form which should only be useful with the correct passphrase.

+This is nowhere close to fully secure, any sort of XSS vuln or other route in which an attacker can modify the code running on the page could result in pass-phrases being gathered.
+For convenience sake, once a passphrase is set or a message is decrypted, the passphrase is saved into localstorage.
+While I'll add the option to toggle this functionality this soon, JS in the browser is an inherently insecure environment for this sort of thing.

+Users who want to make absolutely sure their communications are truly private should continue to roll their own, locally hosted and thoroughly audited, PGP.

 * Fully Transparent Site Operation